Rosi Braidotti: Career

-Braidotti, who holds Italian and Australian citizenship, was born in Italy and moved to Australia when she was 16, where she received degrees from the Australian National University in Canberra in 1977 and was awarded the University Medal in Philosophy and the University Tillyard prize.
-Braidotti then moved on to do her doctoral work at the Sorbonne, where she received her degree in philosophy in 1981.
-She has taught at the University of Utrecht in the Netherlands since 1988, when she was appointed as the founding professor in women's studies.
+Braidotti has taught at the University of Utrecht in the Netherlands since 1988, when she was appointed as the founding professor in women's studies.
 In 1995 she became the founding Director of the Netherlands research school of Women's Studies, a position she held till 2005.

 Braidotti is a pioneer in European Women's Studies: she founded the inter-university SOCRATES network NOISE and the Thematic Network for Women's Studies ATHENA, which she directed till 2005.
 She was a Leverhulme Trust Visiting professor at Birkbeck College in 2005–6; a Jean Monnet professor at the European University Institute in Florence in 2002–2003 and a fellow in the school of Social Science at the Institute for Advanced Study in Princeton in 1994.
 She is a founding member of the European Consortium for Humanities Institutes and Centres (ECHIC), 2008; in 2010 she was elected member of the Board of the Consortium Humanities Centres and Institutes (CHCI) and in 2014 a member of the Scientific Council of the Conseil National de la Recherche Scientifique in France.
 Braidotti was the founding Director of the Centre for the Humanities at Utrecht University (2007–2016), and is currently Distinguished University Professor at Utrecht University.

 Braidotti serves, or has served, on the advisory board of many academic feminist journals, including differences, Signs, Women's Studies International Forum, and Feminist Formations.